Dorset Square: Buildings

-All sides (east, №s1-8; north №s9-20; west №s21-28; south №s29-40) are Grade II listed buildings.
-The Embassy of El Salvador is at № 8. № 1 currently houses the London branch of Alliance Française but during WWII functioned as its international headquarters when the original in Paris was closed.
+All sides (east, No.s1-8; north No.s9-20; west No.s21-28; south No.s29-40) are Grade II listed buildings.
+The Embassy of El Salvador is at No. 8.
+No. 1 currently houses the London branch of Alliance Française but during WWII functioned as its international headquarters when the original in Paris was closed.
 A plaque by the front door commemorates the building's history as the site from which agents of the French Resistance were equipped for, and dispatched to, undercover missions in Occupied France.